FortiethAtom4/rogueultralite/README.md

 made by Zirconium (FortiethAtom4 on Github)

 # INSTALL
-1. Get Node.js.
+1. Get Node.js. (be sure to add it to PATH.
+There's a little checkmark in the installation to check for it.)
-2. navigate to this directory in a terminal, then type `npm install`.
+2. Navigate to this directory in a terminal, then type `npm install`.
 Npm will do the heavy lifting.
 3. Boom done

 # HOW TO PLAY